All You Need To Know About Cleaning With Castile Soap

 Soap and water are generally enough to clean most of your home and keep you and your family healthy.
 Public health bodies recommend that soap and water are effective when washing our hands to prevent spreading germs.
 The same is true of our homes.

-Antibacterial or disinfectant products are useful when you want to clean surfaces where raw meat has been prepared, or for cleaning hard surfaces when someone in your household is unwell.
-In this case, then soap is best used in tandem with an antibacterial spray to kill any lingering germs.
-I like using these plastic-free refill anti-bacterial sachets (from Big Green Smile) for no-fuss zero-waste germ-killing.
+In this case, soap is best used in tandem with an antibacterial spray to kill any lingering germs.
+I like using these plastic-free refill anti-bacterial sachets (from Big Green Smile) for no-fuss, zero-waste germ-killing.

-Don’t mix castile soap with acidic natural cleaning products such as vinegar or citric acid.
 This is because castile soap is alkaline.
-If you can remember from school science lessons, when you mix an acid with an alkaline a chemical reaction occurs and a new substance is made, or you end up with a neutral solution.
+You may remember from school science lessons, when you mix an acid with an alkaline a chemical reaction occurs.
+A new substance is made, or you end up with a neutral solution.

-In the case of mixing castile soap with vinegar, the reaction neutralises both, reverting the castile soap back to its original oils.
+In the case of mixing castile soap with vinegar, the reaction neutralises both, reverting the soap back to its original oils.

-In simple terms, if you mix castile soap with an acid, you’ll notice the castile soap curdles.
+In simple terms, if you mix castile soap with an acid, you’ll notice the soap curdles.
 It will also feel very oily.
 If you use it on your hands or on any surface, you’ll notice that it leaves a white film that is very difficult to remove.

 If you want to get fancy, this oily curdled outcome is called unsaponified fat.
 This means the vinegar has reverted the soap into its raw materials.
-Castile soap isn’t much use in its raw material state, so I wouldn’t recommend mixing it with acid.
+The soap isn’t much use in its raw material state, so I wouldn’t recommend mixing it with acid.

 If you do want to mix soap with vinegar, use washing-up liquid instead.
 Washing-up liquid is much less delicate and can withstand being paired with vinegar.

-Where to Buy Castile Soap
+Where To Buy Castile Soap

 Castile soap is easy to find.
 Find bottles in most health food stores, or buy online.
 Check out my guide on where to buy liquid castile soap for a quick run-down on all the best places.